 Can I have a guest?
 Guests are permitted for a maximum length of 30 days within a calendar year.

 How far in advance do I need to give notice before leaving?
-When vacating, licensee must furnish the Department of Residence Life with a written notice of Intent to Vacate 60 days in advance.
-Failure to provide a written notice of Intent to Vacate 60 days in advance of vacancy will result in a penalty fee of one of the following:
+When vacating, a licensee must complete the Intent to Vacate form at least 60 days in advance of vacancy.
+Failure to do so will result in a penalty fee: